xiongbinsh/httpsh/README.md

 $1 the file of web sites to check. each line is a url like www.baidu.com:80/index.html , see the demo file "check".(note that don't add 'http://' prefix in the url list file.)

-check     the demo url list file. please "cat check" andread it, then type "./main.sh check" in bash console.
+check     the demo url list file. please  "cat check" and read it, then type "./main.sh check" in bash console.
-	  (note that don't add 'http://' prefix in the url list file.)
+	  (please don't add 'http://' prefix to the url in list file.)
 Example:

 ./constat.sh www.shangsuancai.com 80 /